Genus bounds for min-max minimal surfaces: Proof of Lifting Lemma: Proposition

+\textbf{Step 6:} It remains to show that $W_j$ restricted to the tiny wedge region also consists of $n$ normal graphs.
+The wedge $W$ is a three-ball with piecewise smooth boundary.
+Unfortunately we will not be able to prove that $W_j$ consists of $n$ graphs in $W$ since we cannot rule out small necks being pushed to the boundary of $W$.
+We use instead a Gauss-Bonnet argument using (3) and (4) of Step 5 and comprising Sections \ref{beg} and \ref{beg2}.
+Specifically we find a smaller region $\tilde{W}\subset W$ containing a neighborhood of $\gamma\cap W$ that connects $\partial B_1\cap B_0(1-\delta)$ to $\partial B_1(1-\delta)\cap B_0(1-\delta)$ and on which one has the bound:

-\\ \textbf{Step 7} By standard results from the theory of minimal surfaces (see for instance \cite{cm3,cs}) \eqref{l2bounds} implies that away from finitely many points in $\tilde{W}$, $W_j$ converge as graphs to $\Gamma$.
-Since the singular set consists of finitely many points, we can lift our original curve $\gamma$ through $W$ on $n$ different possible levels avoiding this set.
-In other words, adjusting $\gamma$ slightly again $T_\delta(\gamma)$ is a union of $n$ normal graphs for $\delta$ small enough. \ \\
+\textbf{Step 7:} By standard results due to Choi-Schoen \cite{cs} (and an extension by Brian White \cite{W}) \eqref{ye} implies that away from finitely many points in $\tilde{W}$, $W_j$ converges as graphs to $\Gamma$.
+Since the singular set consists of finitely many points, we can lift our original curve $\gamma$ through $\tilde{W}$ on $n$ different possible levels avoiding this set.
+In other words, adjusting $\gamma$ slightly again $T_\delta(\gamma)$ is a union of $n$ normal graphs for $\delta$ small enough.
+We give more details in Section \ref{wh}. \\ \\